S3fflexDev/oxide-mc/README.md

 OxideMC is a lightweight Minecraft manager designed for efficiency and performance.
 Built from the ground up in **Rust**, it is specifically crafted to be compatible with the **Tauri framework**.

-Currently, it serves as a full installer of any versions more than +1.19 vanilla and injector of **Fabric** +1.19, with support for **NeoForge** more vanilla versions coming soon.
+Currently, it serves as a full installer of any versions of Minecraft and Fabric (+1.8.7), with support for **NeoForge** more vanilla versions coming soon.

-For most Minecraft versions coming soon...

 ## 🚀 Why OxideMC?